Misool Eco Resort

 - Cooking classes

-The eco-mindset carries on into the luxurious accommodations, constructed entirely out of of reclaimed tropical hardwoods.
-Eight Water Cottages are built on stilts over the North Lagoon, just steps from the Dive Centre and restaurant.
-In the same area, there are four slightly larger North Lagoon Villas.
-On the powder-white beach on the other side of the island you’ll find seven South Beach Villas overlooking a blue swimming hole.
-All the rooms are feature Balinese-style open air bathrooms, air-conditioning, hot and cold showers and handcrafted furniture.
+The eco-mindset carries on into the luxurious accommodation, constructed entirely out of reclaimed tropical hardwoods.
+Eight overwater cottages are built on stilts over the north lagoon, just steps away from the dive centre and restaurant.
+In the same area, there’re four slightly larger villas.
+On the powder-white beach on the other side of the island, you’ll find seven villas, overlooking a blue swimming hole.
+All the rooms feature Balinese-style open-air bathrooms, air-conditioning and handcrafted furniture.

 A maximum of 40 guests can stay at Misool Eco Resort at any one time, and with three staff to every guest, you can be assured of exclusivity and excellent service.
 A stay here not only directly supports numerous conservation initiatives but also provides sustainable employment opportunities to the local people.